a740g/QB64-PE-Museum/PIXELplus-256/readme.txt

 below) should note the following points and tips on improving performance:

- þ Turn off the "Preview image" option when using the File/Load Clipboard... command in the Image Editor.
+ ï¿½ Turn off the "Preview image" option when using the File/Load Clipboard... command in the Image Editor.
 This will sometimes enable you to select a file from the list box more quickly.

- þ Change the Drawing Tool view to outline mode.
+ ï¿½ Change the Drawing Tool view to outline mode.
 Do this by pressing SPACE, while pointing on the Edit Grid.

- þ When playing animations in the Animation Tester, the frame update is synchronized with the monitor in order to achieve smooth, flicker-free animation.
+ ï¿½ When playing animations in the Animation Tester, the frame update is synchronized with the monitor in order to achieve smooth, flicker-free animation.
 However, in certain situations, flicker may occur or the animation